slatedocs/slate/source/index.html.md

 }
 ```

-An endpoint to check your payment or invoice data is also available and can be accessed at anytime [https://api-docs.oyindonesia.com/#api-get](https://api-docs.oyindonesia.com/#api-get).
+Lastly, we provide an endpoint to delete your payment or invoice link based on `payment_link_id` or `partner_tx_id`.
+The payment or invoice link must still be active and a payment method must not have been selected.

 > Below is an example of a request body to execute your request: